 TP-Link router includes four forwarding rules.
 If two or more rules are set, the priority of implementation from high to low is Virtual Servers, Port Triggering, UPnP and DMZ.

-- Share Local Resources in the Internet by Virtual Server - Open Ports Dynamically by Port Triggering - Make Applications Free from Port Restriction by DMZ - Make Xbox Online Games Run Smoothly by UPnP
+- Translate Address and Port by ALG - Share Local Resources in the Internet by Virtual Server - Open Ports Dynamically by Port Triggering - Make Applications Free from Port Restriction by DMZ - Make Xbox Online Games Run Smoothly by UPnP